m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 - Implemented placing towers (very simple for now)
 - Drew a basic creep moving animation, loading it into the game, need to play the animation

+## 15/1/26

+- Played the animation in the simplest possible way
+- Thinking about how to handle frame timings for animation - 1 frame/frame is way too fast, don't want to duplicate data

 ## Current TODOS/Possible tasks

 - Draw an enemy with animation to move between tiles